BNR/Asp-box repeat

 BNR/Asp-box repeat is a repetitive sequence of amino acids contained in some proteins.

-Members of this family contain multiple BNR (bacterial neuraminidase repeat) repeats or Asp-boxes.
+Many of these proteins contain multiple BNR (bacterial neuraminidase repeat) repeats or Asp-boxes.

 The repeats are short, however the repeats are never found closer than 40 residues together suggesting that the repeat is structurally longer.
+The Asp-box itself adopts a well-defined beta-hairpin fold.
 These repeats are found in a variety of non-homologous proteins, including bacterial ribonucleases, sulphite oxidases, reelin, netrins, sialidases, neuraminidases, some lipoprotein receptors, and a variety of glycosyl hydrolases.

-Members of this family contain multiple BNR (bacterial neuraminidase repeat) repeats or Asp-boxes.

 Examples

 Human genes encoding proteins containing this domain include: